 Read on to find out all of the activities we do in my room for poem of the week!

-15 Ways I Use Poem of the Week in My Classroom:
+15+ Ways To Use Poem of the Week in Your Classroom:

 1) The first thing I do is start by introducing the poem.
 If you have a document camera or a computer hooked up to a projector that’s the best way to share it.
 Alternatively, you can print it out and enlarge a copy but this isn’t ideal.